Anand0224/azure-webapp-vnet-integration/README.md

   * Frontend Web App with vnet integration
   * Staging Deployment slot with vnet integration

-## Prerequisites
+## Prerequisite

 Before using this module, you must have the following:
 - Azure subscription
 - Terraform must be installed locally and terraform directory must be set in the path variable.

-Azure web app is created according to the following variables. if needed change them to desired value.
+Azure web app is created according to the following variables.
+Change them to desired value if required

 | Variable Name | Description | Default Value |
 |------------|------------|--------------|